Montana searchers find body of missing Oregon child

 The Jackson County, Oregon, Sheriff’s Office investigated the couple for a burglary in 2018, the FBI said.
 Both were convicted of the charges.
 Janiak was to begin serving her sentence at the Jackson County Jail on June 11, the FBI said.

-When she did not show up, felony warrants were issued for the couple’s arrest.
+When she failed to show up, felony warrants were issued for the couple’s arrest.

 Relatives described Janiak to law enforcement as a good mother who had mental health issues.
 Relatives also told law enforcement that the family was homeless and would camp along a greenway in Medford.